 - Tree identification resources.
 Our list of helpful resources to support you with tree identification.

 - Tree Warden Handbook, Section One – Championing Your Local Trees.
 To receive a digital copy of the full handbook, please contact firstname.lastname@example.org, telling us which Tree Warden network you belong to.
 If you have a paper handbook, it should have 15 sections – please check, and if not, email us!

 - Tree Warden leaflet

-- Presentations from tree experts – a range of speakers presented at Tree Warden Forums and the Coordinator Workshop on topics ranging from planting trees from seed. to the historical-cultural value of trees, to how hedgerows can help us tackle the climate crisis.
+- Presentations from tree experts.
+A range of speakers have presented at Tree Warden Forums and the Coordinator Workshop on topics ranging from planting trees from seed, to the historical-cultural value of trees, to how hedgerows can help us tackle the climate crisis.

-The Tree Guardian is our regular newsletter solely for volunteer Tree Wardens.
+Branching Out is our regular newsletter just for volunteer Tree Wardens.
 Sign up to hear Tree Warden news first.
 To find out what you’re missing, read from our archive below.
 Please note, some links will no longer work.
 If there’s something you want to read which you can’t find, please contact us.